JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 * `https://millennialmoney.com/calculators/fire-calculator/` with very interesting CSR powered tables
 * `https://millennialmoney.com/calculators/`

-Then, provide proper login/signup/logout with FastAPI and ChartJS?
+Then, provide proper login/signup/logout with FastAPI and ChartJS/Plotly?

 Even some way for people to create financial driven animations for themselves.

+> Could this be a way to reduce the brolosophy on the internet?
+Who knows

 Or get an [ebook](https://jalcocert.github.io/JAlcocerT/ai-driven-ebooks) that gets updated.
 Or, or or.